veronicatesei/hcl-universal-orchestrator-chart/README.md

 HCL Universal Orchestrator supports all the platforms supported by the runtime provider of your choice.

 ### OpenShift support

-You can deploy HCL Universal Orchestrator on OpenShift by following the instructions in this documentation and using Helm charts.
+You can deploy HCL Universal Orchestrator on OpenShift by following the instruction in this documentation and using helm charts.

 For a successful deployment on OCP, you must configure specific parameters in the `values.yaml` file using the URL assigned to the route exposing the API gateway.